johnmosv/crcbase-karlbom_sep2020/README.md

 7. Secondary outcomes?

    - abpain?
    - stoma closure?

+8. There are relapses occurring before index date when using the patient register.
+How should they be handled?

-8. Can `u0_besoksdate` be used as date for multiple events?
+9. Can `u0_besoksdate` be used as date for multiple events?
    Currently used for:
    - sbo_scrcr_date
    - sbo_surgery
    -

 - sbo_surgery_date
--
+  -o

+10. Cause specific risks?

 # Aim